logartoRS/C-Sharp_Codes/04 Methods/README.md

 ## Notes

+### Static

+We use the methods that start with the word *static*, *static* allows us to use the method in the main part of the code because it is also *static*.

 ### Access Modifiers

-We use the methods that start with the word *static*, *static* is an access modifier that allows us to use the method in the main part of the code because it is also *static*.
-But it is not the only access modifier, in C # we have different types and they are:
+Access modifier, in C # we have different types and they are:

 - **Public:** the code can be accessed by any other code in the same program or assembly that references it.
 - **Internal:** the code can be accessed through any other code in the same program, but not from another assembly.